AlexArnold-sussex/discnet-hpc/Tutorials/Parallelisation/README.md

 - Try to complete these programs by adding the communication part to have each process compare its variable with its neighbouring rank(s) to determine if the generated variables are ordered.
 Gather/Reduce the results at the end to have a definite answer on how many are ordered in the root process.
 (Try out both blocking and non-blocking communication if possible)

-# CSI: Sciama [Python]
+# CSI: Artemis [Python]

 Let us return to the ''crime scene'' that we had already analysed in ''All My Threads'', but this time we run a more sophisticated analysis than just measuring the wall time as done before.
-For that, we are now using the profiler yappi to study the behaviour of various functions within the versions of the source code located in the *Code/Exercises/csi_sciama* subfolder.
+For that, we are now using the profiler yappi to study the behaviour of various functions within the versions of the source code located in the *Code/Exercises/csi_artemis* subfolder.

 - Study how the profiler is embedded into the multiprocessing and multithreading code found in time trials multiprocessing.py and time trials threading.py respectively.
 - Run both codes for 2 threads/processes and measure the average time (tavg) spent in functions f and g.
 Compare this to the time you measure when running the code without parallelisation (i.e. use 1 thread).
 Do this for both ’wall time’ and ’cpu time’ (check yappi online documentation on how to switch between these settings).
 Have a look in particular at the following cases and try to explain your findings (based on your knowledge of the source code):